• Skip to primary navigation

 A slice of sugar cream pie.

 No one in California had heard of a Sugar Cream Pie, and I asked a lot of people.
 Just wondering have you heard of this pie?
-I kept looking but soon realized I was going to have to make my own.
+I kept looking but soon realized I would have to make my own.

-Even though I made lots of pies I had only made a few sugar pies, after all, I would just buy the Wick’s Pie.
+Even though I made lots of pies, I had only made a few sugar pies; after all, I would buy Wick’s Pie.
 The search for the perfect recipe started to consume me and soon I had a stack.
-Now, I had to figure out which one would yield that perfect pie similar to Wick’s pie.
-Over a weeks’ time, I made eight pies.
-This recipe was my favorite, and over the years I keep coming back to this one.
+Now, I had to figure out which one would yield that perfect pie, similar to Wick’s pie.
+Over a week, I made eight pies.
+This recipe was my favorite, and over the years, I keep coming back to this one.

 Sugar Cream pie